Nick7900/Image_processing_SDC/README.md

 2. How Colors are Processed in an Image:
    - Explore the intricacies of color processing in digital images, including color spaces and channels.
 3. Point Processing:
    - Learn about point processing operations, which involve modifying individual pixels in an image.
 4. Neighborhood Processing:
    - Dive into neighborhood processing, where the manipulation of pixels is based on the values of their neighboring pixels.
 5. Morphological Operations:
    - Understand morphological operations such as dilation and erosion, crucial for shape analysis in image processing.
 6. Spatial Transformations:
-  -Explore spatial transformations to modify the geometric characteristics of images, including rotation, scaling, and translation.
+   - Explore spatial transformations to modify the geometric characteristics of images, including rotation, scaling, and translation.

 ## Contributions
 Contributions and feedback are welcome!
 If you have suggestions for improvement, spot errors, or want to add additional content, please feel free to open an issue or submit a pull request.